Spectro-polarimetric study to constrain accretion-ejection properties of MCG-5-23-16 using IXPE and NuSTAR observations: Discussions and Conclusions

-\begin{acknowledgement} SM thanks Keith A. Arnaud for helping during the data analysis.
+\begin{acknowledgement} We thank the referee for making constructive comments and suggestions that improved the quality of the paper.
+SM thanks Keith A. Arnaud for helping during the data analysis.
 RC, VKA, and AN thank GH, SAG, DD, PDMSA, and the Director, URSC for continuous support to carry out the research activity.
 This research used data products provided by the IXPE Team (MSFC, SSDC, INAF, and INFN) and distributed with additional software tools by the High-Energy Astrophysics Science Archive Research Center (HEASARC), at NASA Goddard Space Flight Center (GSFC).
 This research has made use of the {\it NuSTAR} Data Analysis Software (NuSTARDAS) jointly developed by the ASI Science Data Center (ASDC, Italy) and the California Institute of Technology (Caltech, USA). \end{acknowledgement}

 \paragraph{Funding Statement}

 SM acknowledges Ramanujan Fellowship (\# RJF/2020/000113) by SERB-DST, Govt. of India for this research.

 \paragraph{Competing Interests}